wxie2017/wxie2017.github.io/pages/speech/Toastmasters_is_your_stage.md

 TMD (Toastmaster of the day), timer, Ah-counter, grammarian, TTM (table topic master), GE (general evaluator), TTE (table topic evaluator), IE (individual evaluator).
 Each role gives you some unique experience on the stage.
 I have been Ah-counter, grammarian, TTE and IE and have also been evaluated by them.
-It's good to earn the appreciation of honest critics from your fellow members.
+It's good to earn honest critics from your fellow members, and you may not have the chance without the stage in Toastmasters.

 You can also choose to become a club officer.
 I am the SAA (sergeant at arms) in my club.
 Serving my club has been a joy and a privilege that I am grateful for every single day.